Butternut Squash Casserole

 Many of us have been smitten with sweet potato casseroles.
 That creamy, autumnal filling with a crunchy topping is the perfect sweet and savory balance.
 It’s a vegetarian side dish that has enough substance to fill the job of main course for vegetarians at a holiday dinner.
 And adults and kids alike love it.
 Well, here is a version of that kind of crumble-topped casserole made with silky roasted butternut squash, just as appealing but a nice twist on a classic favorite.

-You can serve this dish up as part of a holiday meal as a side dish to Classic Baked Ham and Easy Creamed Spinach, but any roasted protein (like Roasted Chicken or Dijon and Honey Pork Tenderloin) will be terrific next to this casserole.
+You can serve this easy casserole dish up for a holiday meal as a side dish to a Classic Baked Ham recipe with Easy Creamed Spinach, but any roasted protein (like Roasted Chicken or Dijon and Honey Pork Tenderloin) will be terrific next to this casserole.
 Or just pair it with a robust salad like Autumn Salad or Winter Salad for a vegetarian meal.

-Butternut Squash Casserole: A crumble topped vegetarian casserole made with silky roasted butternut squash.
+Butternut Squash Casserole recipe: A crumble topped vegetarian casserole made with silky roasted butternut squash.
 Perfect for any holiday meal!

 Ingredients

-• Brown sugar – Either light or brown sugar will work!
+- Brown sugar – Either light or dark brown sugar will work!
 Just a bit to heighten the sweetness of the casserole.

-• Streusel Topping – A simple combo of flour, brown sugar, kosher salt, and butter makes up the crumbly topping
+- Streusel topping – A simple combo of flour, brown sugar, kosher salt, and butter makes up the crumbly topping.
+If you want to add 1/2 cup of chopped walnuts or pecans go ahead, checking for nut allergies first.

 How to Make Butternut Squash Casserole